IEEE Geoscience and Remote Sensing Society

 10. Representation to Technical Activities Board

-The President, as a member of the Technical Activities Board, when notified of a meeting of said Board, is responsible for representation of the Society at such meeting, representation by a delegate, or by letter.
+The President, as a member of the Technical Activities Board, when notified of a meeting of said Board, is responsible for representation of the Society at such meeting, either by attending or by sending an approved alternate.
 The process for providing an alternate for TAB meetings shall be in accordance with IEEE and TAB Policies.

 11. Assumption to Office